 What to bring

 As mentioned above, the landscape is open and highly exposed to the elements.
 You should always bring layers so that you can take on and off clothes as you need to.
 A windbreaker is essential if the wind picks up but you also need to prepare for the strong sun, even in winter.

-The first bit is steep and it’s definitely helpful with hiking poles.
+The first bit is steep and it’s definitely helpful with hiking poles, not only to support but also to move vegetation.
+You might also prefer to do this hike with long pants or leggings.
 It’s also important with good hiking shoes as there are parts with uneven terrain.